 (3) When considering an apparent conflict between this legislation and other information-related legislation, every court must prefer any reasonable interpretation of the legislation that avoids a conflict over any alternative interpretation that results in a conflict.

-(4) In respect of classified information and despite section 5 of the Promotion of Access to Information Act, this Act prevails if there is a conflict between a provision of this Act and a provision of another Act of Parliament that regulates access to classified information.
+(4) In respect of classified information this Act prevails if there is a conflict between a provision of this Act and a provision of another Act of Parliament that regulates access to classified information.

 Objects of Act